 With now upwards of 60 armed men involved in the hunt, patrols began to scour the nearby forest after the bear was found to have returned to the Ōta household and raided their winter stores.
 During the night of December 13th, guards posted on a bridge spotted movement, opening fire after the shadow failed to respond to a challenge.
 Again the bear escaped, however the following morning they found bloodstains along the opposite bank; the bear had once again been wounded.
 Taking two other hunters with him, Yamamoto set off to track down Kesagake.

 The experienced bear hunter successfully tracked his quarry, finding it resting beneath a Japanese oak tree.
 He was able to close to within 20 yards of the bear before killing it with two accurate shots, one to the heart and the second to the head.
-Its rampage finally over, the bear was found to weigh almost 750 pounds and measured nearly 9 foot in height.
+Its rampage finally over, the bear was found to weigh almost 750 pounds and measured nearly 9 feet in height.

 While most of the injured victims eventually recovered, the youngest son of the Miyouke family died as a result of his injuries three years later.
 The lone guard who had been mauled in the second attack returned to work, but fell into a river and drowned the following spring.
 Many villagers moved away from Sankbetsu.
 Seven years old at the time, Ōkawa Haruyoshi, the son of the village mayor, grew up to become a famous bear hunter.
 Swearing to kill ten bears for every one of the victims, he retired at the age of 62 with 102 kills to his name.
 His son successfully hunted and killed a 1,100lb bear in 1980.